ravisaisumeeth/Market-Expansion---Tableau/README.md

 ## ☕ The Backstory

-> The first lines of SQL were written with one hand on the keyboard and the other gripping a strong brew.
 > As the dashboard came to life, so did our curiosity about consumer behavior — **brewed, filtered, and visualized.**

 This dashboard isn’t just about coffee — it’s about **data storytelling for market strategy**.
 Built by our team over weeks of analysis, data wrangling, and visualization, this is our contribution to data-driven decision-making in global retail strategy.

----

-## 👥 Team

-- Sai Sumeeth Ravi
-- Haerin Kim
-- Da Som Chung
-- Venkatamanas Raghupatruni
-- Sai Anuraag Madisetty

 ---